rustc_data_structures::owned_slice

 Returns the range of indices that a subslice points to.

-Returns None if subslice does not point within the slice or if it points between elements.
+Returns None if subslice does not point within the slice or if it is not aligned with the elements in the slice.

 This method does not compare elements.
 Instead, this method finds the location in the slice that subslice was obtained from.
 To find the index of a subslice via comparison, instead use .windows().position().